gary-dalton/RaspberryPi-projects/rpi_tor.md

 + `tail -F /var/log/tor/notices.log`

 # <a name="Conclusion"></a>Conclusion

+Save the image file.
+After all that configuring it is good to make sure you can duplicate it.

 The Tor Browser is recommended in addition to using the Raspberry Tor.
 It has a number of tweaks that improve anonymity.
 If you like this guide and using Tor, consider supporting the Tor Project.
 The easiest way to show your support is by setting up a relay.
 The Tor Project also [accepts donations](https://www.torproject.org/donate/donate.html)